How To Competitively Respond to a Sources Sought and Influence the Acquisition (2021 Update)

-Ten years ago, the government did not utilize Sources Sought as a primary acquisition tool.
-In fact, only about 1% of opportunities were sources sought.
-Jump forward to 2018 and between 8% – 10% of opportunities in FBO are sources sought.
-This shift validates that the government is more focused on achieving the right balance regarding acquisition strategy, which is good news for government contractors.
+Ten years ago, the government did not utilize “sources sought” as a primary acquisition tool.
+Now between 8% – 10% of opportunities in SAM.gov are sources sought.
+This shift indicates that the government is more focused on achieving a balance in its acquisition strategy, which is good news for government contractors.

 Award-winning business coach, professional speaker, and bestselling author, Mr. Frank is a nationally recognized authority on government sales and business acceleration.
-With 28 years in the federal space, Mr. Frank speaks nationally on small business strategy and business acceleration.
-He specializes in the development and implementation of techniques and strategies required to differentiate, position for, and win government contracts.
-His training sessions, highly educational and thought-provoking, are consistently rated as one of the strongest sessions at national conferences and events.
+With 28 years in the government market, he speaks nationally on small business strategy.
+He specializes in developing and implementing techniques and strategies required to differentiate, position for, and win government contracts.
+His training seminars are consistently rated as some of the strongest seminars at national conferences and events.
 Mr. Frank’s coaching has helped companies win more than $2 billion in government contracts.

-Mr. Frank serves on the Board of Directors for the St. Louis Veterans Business Resource Center (VBRC).
-He also serves on the National Small Business Association (NSBA) Leadership Council as a member of the Economic Development Policy Committee.
+Mr. Frank serves as Chairman of the Board for the Midwest Veterans Advocacy Foundation (VAF) / Veterans Business Resource Center (VBRC).
 Mr. Frank also supports the SBA’s Emerging Leaders Program and judges applications for Arch Grants providing startup funding for entrepreneurs.

-An avid outdoor enthusiast and Boy Scout leader, Mr. Frank lives in St. Louis, Missouri with his wife, daughter, and son.
-He is a former intelligence officer and a graduate of the University of Missouri with an undergraduate degree in English.
-He is also a graduate of Webster University with a Masters in Management Information Systems (MIS) in addition to a Master’s in Business Administration (MBA) from the Webster University Walker School of Business.
+An avid outdoor enthusiast, Girl Scout and Boy Scout leader, Mr. Frank lives in St. Louis, Missouri, with his wife, daughter, and son.
+He is a former military intelligence officer with an undergraduate degree in English, a Master’s in Management Information Systems (MIS), and a Master’s in Business Administration (MBA).